Blackface: Japan

+Some Japanese manga and anime have featured characters accused of being inspired by "darky" iconography, which includes Mr. Popo from the Dragon Ball series and the design of the Pokémon character Jynx.
+Both Mr. Popo and Jynx have been censored on American broadcasting, with Mr. Popo being turned bright blue and given orange-yellow lips instead.

 In Japanese hip hop, a subculture of hip-hoppers subscribe to the burapan style, and are referred to as blackfacers.
 The appearance of these blackfacers is evidence of the popularity of the hip-hop movement in Japan despite what is described as racist tendencies in the culture.
 It was reported in 2006 that some Japanese hip-hop fans found it embarrassing and ridiculous for fans to change their appearance with blackface in attempt to embrace the culture.
 In some instances it could be seen as a racist act, but for many of the young Japanese fans it was seen as an appropriate way of immersing in the hip hop culture.
 The use of blackface is seen by some as a way to rebel against the culture of surface images in Japan.

 Blackface has also been a contentious issue in the music scene outside of hip hop.
 One Japanese R&B group, the Gosperats, has been known to wear blackface makeup during performances.
 In March 2015 a music television program produced by the Fuji TV network was scheduled to show a segment featuring two Japanese groups performing together in blackface, Rats & Star and Momoiro Clover Z. A picture was published online by one of the Rats & Star members after the segment was recorded, which led to a campaign against broadcasting of the segment.
 The program that aired on March 7 was edited by the network to remove the segment "after considering the overall circumstances", but the announcement did not acknowledge the campaign against the segment.

 Mexico

 In modern-day Mexico there are examples of images (usually caricatures) in blackface (e.g., Memín Pinguín).
 Though there is backlash from international communities, Mexican society has not protested to have these images changed to racially sensitive images.
-On the contrary, in the controversial Memín Pinguín cartoon there has been support publicly and politically (chancellor for Mexico, Luis Ernesto Derbez).
-Currently in Mexico, only 3–4% of the population are composed of Afro-Mexicans (this percentage includes Asian Mexicans).
+On the contrary, in the controversial Memín Pinguín cartoon there has been support publicly and politically, such as from the Mexican Secretary of Foreign Affairs Luis Ernesto Derbez.
+Currently in Mexico only 3–4% of the population are Afro-Mexicans (this percentage includes Asian Mexicans).